Without harmony, we are nothing: Zakir Hussain wins 3 Grammy awards

 The 72-year-old was among the winners in the Best Global Music Performance, Best Contemporary Instrumental Album and Best Global Music Album categories

-Tabla maestro Zakir Hussain made history at the Grammy Awards on Monday, becoming the first Indian to win three of these trophies in a single night.
+Tabla maestro Zakir Hussain made history at the 66th Grammy Awards on Monday, becoming the first Indian to win three trophies in a single night.

 The 72-year-old was among the winners in the Best Global Music Performance, Best Contemporary Instrumental Album and Best Global Music Album categories.

-Hussain now has five of these awards in all, equalling the tallies of the late sitar maestro Ravi Shankar and the master conductor Zubin Mehta; they are all in top spot, incidentally, on the list of Indians with the most Grammy wins.
+Hussain now has five Grammys in all, equalling the tallies of the late sitar maestro Ravi Shankar and the master conductor Zubin Mehta; they are all in top spot, incidentally, on the list of Indians with the most Grammy wins.

 “Thanks to the academy, thanks to all these great musicians for giving us such beautiful, tight music together.
-Thank you all,” Hussain, dressed in an embroidered white kurta, said as he accepted the trophy for Best Global Music Performance, in Los Angeles.
+Thank you all,” Hussain, dressed in an embroidered white kurta, said as he accepted the trophy for Best Global Music Performance.

 Hussain’s second Grammy of the night was for Best Contemporary Instrumental Album, which he won alongside Fleck, Meyer and Chaurasia, for the eclectic classical-meets-jazz album, As We Speak.